Rickaym/manim-sideview/README.md

 *That's it, folks!*

-If you have any questions or find any issues, create a github issue [here](https://github.com/Rickaym/manim-sideview/issues/new), seek support through the extension
+If you have any questions or find any issues, create a GitHub issue [here](https://github.com/Rickaym/manim-sideview/issues/new), seek support through the extension
 [development discord server](https://discord.gg/UmnzdPgn6g/) or you can ping `@Neo#1844` with a question on the official manim community discord server.